 Naturally, you’ll need to conduct extensive research on your topic.
 Using tools like RankWatch can give you an in-depth look at relevant industry data.
 Moreover, try to accumulate articles that contain informative stats then compile them into a single list.

-One of the things you can do is create a month-by-month or year-by-year stat compilation then single out certain trends in different areas.
-You can also conduct a survey of your audience to identify what their interests are.
+One of the things you can do is create a month-by-month or year-by-year stat compilation, then single out certain trends in different areas.
+You can also survey your audience to identify what their interests are.

 Conduct Thorough Research

 When writing valuable content, always make sure that you’re covering all the bases.
 This increases the chance of people linking to your article since you’re discussing something that they’re also writing about.
 That heightens the chance of them linking to your piece as a reference.